 Vehicle Safety Discount

 Does your vehicle have anti-theft or other safety equipment?
 In-vehicle safety devices can help bring your premium down in some states.
-However, fancy high-tech features may not lower your rates, because when cameras or sensors are damaged, repair costs are generally expensive.
+However, fancy high-tech features may have the opposite effect, because when cameras or sensors are damaged, repair costs are generally expensive.

 Some auto insurance companies may participate in programs that monitor driving via an app.
 New drivers receive feedback about what they are doing well and which driving habits need improvement.
 Discounts apply once the new driver has been monitored for a certain period and proven their skills.